-A woman with depression and a suicidal urge has also been off her mental health medication due to her inability to return to Thailand; her flight wasn’t approved until Wednesday.
+A woman with depression and suicidal urges has also been off her mental health medication due to her inability to return to Thailand; her flight wasn’t approved until Wednesday.

 Other patients still waiting to fly back have diabetes, asthma, hypertension, and so on.

 While some do not have doctor appointments back home, their reasons to go back are also crucial to them.
 One is a mother with two children who wants to return to Thailand in fear of domestic abuse from her husband.
 Another person missed their father’s funeral in May.
 Several more have relatives on their deathbed.